Whaleyville, Virginia

 Whaleyville is a neighborhood of Suffolk, Virginia, United States.
 It was formerly an incorporated town located in southern Nansemond County, Virginia.
 Whaleyville is located midway between the former county seat at downtown Suffolk and the North Carolina border along U.S. Route 13.

 Whaleyville is part of the region popularly known as Hampton Roads.
-The community is represented on Suffolk City Council by Council Member Curtis R. Milteer, Sr.
+The community is represented on Suffolk City Council by Council Member LeOtis Williams.

 The Great Dismal Swamp is located a few miles east of Whaleyville.

 Etymology

 Whaleyville was named for another town of the same name, Whaleyville, Maryland, located on the Delmarva Peninsula north of Virginia's Eastern Shore.
 There, Seth Mitchell Whaley (1821–1901) was born and grew up.
 He was active in the lumber mill business in Maryland.